The Story of Hope of Life

 The ministry started at the bottom of the mountain, on one acre of land, meeting the needs of elderly individuals who were homeless, abused, abandoned, and desperate.

 Just 2 years later in 1989, Jose came to live on the mountain.
-A child who had no hope, heard crying in a small home, and a family that could not care for him–he was the beginning of our child rescue program, which has since seen over 25,000 children come through out treatment facilities.
+A child who had no hope, heard crying in a small home, and a family that could not care for him–he was the beginning of our child rescue program, which has since seen over 25,000 children come through our treatment facilities.

-And now, nearly 30 years later this ministry which calls a 3,000 acre mountain home, is serving hundreds of thousands of people each year through physical and spiritual programs with one continuing goal: to Save Lives.
+And now, 30 years later this ministry which calls a 3,000 acre mountain home, is serving hundreds of thousands of people each year through physical and spiritual programs with one continuing goal: to Save Lives.